Battlefield: Bad Company: Story

 Serdar reluctantly directs them to Serdaristan's military nexus, where the helicopter is used to destroy an oil refinery and the country's internet service station.
 After a long flight, the helicopter is shot down by a black Ka-52 helicopter in Russia.
 Preston wakes up alone and, with help from Mike-One-Juliet, is reunited with his squad at a monastery.
-Serdar, however, was captured and the squad saves him from execution by the Legionnaires.
+Serdar, however, is captured, and the squad saves him from execution by the Legionnaires.
 Escaping in a boat, they leave Serdar on a small, isolated island as the exile he was seeking and arrive in Sadiz, a city under construction somewhere on the Caspian Sea.
 On the beach, the squad spots the ship they saw earlier in Serdaristan.
 Advancing past resistance, they learn that the U.S. Army is also mounting an offensive there and fear competition for the gold.
 They then make a deal to share some of the gold with Mike-One-Juliet in exchange for mission support.

-After slowing down the U.S. Army's offensive by blowing up two bridges, the squad reaches a gold-filled garage but is attacked by the Legionnaire leader in his personal Ka-52, the same helicopter from before.
-Preston manages to shoot down The Legionnaire and the squad returns to the gold, only to find the U.S. Army loading it into supply trucks.
-Presuming defeat, they are spotted by the commanding officer.
-Preston convinces him that they are Army operatives, and the officer orders them to take a truck of the gold and join the convoy.
-The squad happily obliges, but sneak out of the convoy with their truck.
+After slowing down the U.S. Army's offensive by blowing up two bridges, the squad reaches a gold-filled garage but is attacked by the Legionnaire in his personal Ka-52, the same helicopter from before.
+Preston manages to shoot down The Legionnaire, and the squad returns to the gold, only to find the U.S. Army loading it into supply trucks.
+Presuming defeat, they are spotted by a commanding officer.
+Redford convinces him that they are Army operatives, and the officer orders them to take a truck of the gold and join the convoy.
+The squad happily obliges but sneak out of the convoy with their truck while acclaiming their intentions to spend the gold, with Sweetwater intending to pay for his post-graduate study, Haggard wanting to build a monster truck he calls "the Truckasaurus Rex", and Redford wanting to retire and go fishing.
 Meanwhile, at the Ka-52 crash site, The Legionnaire rises from the burning wreckage, seemingly unhurt, with a vengeful expression.